semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ### `DEFAULT_TIMEOUT`

 Set `DEFAULT_TIMEOUT` to define a custom timeout.
 The value must be in seconds.
 The default value is 30 seconds.
-This timeout refers to the maximum amount of time Semgrep will spend scanning a single file.
-Dy default, it will attempt to scan each file with this timeout three times; you can control this using `--timeout-threshold`.
+This timeout refers to the maximum amount of time Semgrep spends scanning a single file.
+By default, it attempts to scan each file with this timeout three times; you can control this using `--timeout-threshold`.

 Example: